-- If your child is still an outpatient, then you can discuss any concerns that you or your child has with the hospital paediatrician who can refer you to an appropriate specialist or service if this is required - If your child is no longer being seen as an outpatient, then you can go to your GP or health visitor for advice and/or referral back into 'the system' if this is necessary.
-It is important to tell your health visitor or GP that your child has had meningitis and it could be helpful to show them this booklet and your child's journal.
+- If your child is still an outpatient, then you can discuss any concerns that you or your child has with the hospital paediatrician who can refer you to an appropriate specialist or service if this is required - If your child is no longer being seen as an outpatient, then you can go to your GP for advice and/or referral back into 'the system' if this is necessary.
+It is important to tell your health visitor or GP that your child has had meningitis and it could be helpful to show them this booklet.

-If you are concerned about your own health following your child's illness and are experiencing symptoms similar to those described in 'What about my health as a parent?', make an appointment with your GP to discuss your concerns.
+If you are concerned about your own health following your child's illness and are experiencing symptoms similar to those described in 'what about my health as a parent?', make an appointment with your GP to discuss your concerns.
+See page 24.